Sarah BerryWeb Marketing Consultant

 Once you discover which offers, phrases, or layouts work best, you can multiply that benefit by using them across email campaigns.
 In some cases, you may even extend those takeaways to other places, like your website or social media accounts.

-Are you ready to learn how to A/B test your email campaigns?
-Get started now:
+Are you ready to learn how to split test your email campaigns?

 1. Pick what you’ll test